-While many believe the rise of technology and the expansion in medical advances to be indicators of our increasingly civilized society, while we continue to wage war against other human beings (not to mention our insatiable desire to slaughter innocent creatures of the wild) our pronouncements of civilized behavior and lifestyles is merely a hollow echo ringing down the valley of humankind.
+While many believe the rise of technology and the expansion in medical advances to be indicators of our increasingly civilized society, as long as we continue to wage war against other human beings (not to mention our insatiable desire to slaughter innocent creatures of the wild) our pronouncements of civilized behavior and lifestyles is merely a hollow echo ringing down the valley of humankind.
 We still believe that certain persons should be declared owners of sections of the earth and that trespassing upon the lands of others is not only a right but a noble obligation intended to advance the cause of nations.

 Interestingly, individuals within a nation are simply mirroring the acts and beliefs of the nation in which they consider themselves to be citizens.
 Just as nations announce the division of lands through borders both visible or invisible, so do the denizens of the country divvy up the land into individual parcels for their own benefit and gains.
 Granted, to be able to call a plot of land one’s home offers a sense of security and purpose, yet we all too often also consider the acquisition of lands to be an accomplishment worthy of praise and legends.
 Consider the audacity of earlier Western Europeans who traveled far and wide and across uncharted oceans to declare a new land to be theirs by virtue of seeing and desiring it.
 For while we may wish to call them discoveries, how can one “discover” a land when it is occupied by humans already native to that area?
 More importantly, how can a human being justify the seizure of the lands already occupied by humans?
 Is it because they speak a different language and live by different customs?